Contact Dr Rebecca Charles

 - Charles R, Sharples S, Rajan JA, Wilson JR & Wood J (2015) Analysing and designing control facilities.
 In: Evaluation of Human Work.
 Wilson JR, Sharples S (ed.), Taylor and Francis, p.
 383-418, ed.
 4th.

 - Charles R, Balfe N, Wilson JR, Sharples S, Carey & M (2013) Using graphical support tools to encourage active planning at stations.
-In: Rail Human Factors.
-Dadashi N, Scott A, Wilson JR, Mills A (ed.), Taylor and Francis, p.
+In: Rail Human Factors, Taylor and Francis, p.
 427-432.

 - Charles R, Balfe N, Wilson JR, Sharples S & Clarke T. (2012) Active planning requires appropriate graphical support tools: the case of scheduling trains at stations.
 In: Advances in Human Aspects of Road and Rail Transportation.
 Stanton, NA (ed.), Taylor & Francis, p.
 801-811.